aaronsherwood/ofxRSSDK/README.md

 #### Xcode
 I've included an Xcode example that should be ready to use.
 But when building a new example:
 * Drag the osx folder containing the three .dylib files in libs/lib into the project.
 Select Copy Items if Needed & Add to Targets.
 After added it should look like:
 ![](https://raw.githubusercontent.com/aaronsherwood/ofxRSSDK/master/assets/draginhere.png)
-* In Build Settings add '..osx' to the Runpath Search Paths (you can search by 'rpath' for this)
+* In Build Settings add '../osx' to the Runpath Search Paths (you can search by 'rpath' for this)

 #### Visual Studio
 Examples have a relative path to the RealSenseSDK 2.19.1 inside the ofxRSSDK/libs folder.